-The beauty of flex schedules, though, is that there are plenty of options, and they can be as customizable as you need them to be.
+The beauty of remote work, though, is that there are plenty of options, and they can be as customizable as you need them to be.
 Here are a few types to consider:

 - The Family Flex Plan: Parents know the struggles of getting kids to and from school, activities, and daycare when they work regular business hours.
-This option would give you leeway around drop-off and pick-up times, as well as dinnertime, and you could do a little work once the kids go to bed if necessary.
+Working remotely can provide more flexibility around drop-off and pick-up times, as well as dinnertime, and you could do a little work once the kids go to bed if necessary.

 - The Shifted Schedule: Not every employee works best during traditional business hours—there are plenty of morning people and night owls who would get a lot more done with a work schedule that matches their internal clocks.
 And not only does this give you the ability to work when you’re more focused and energized, it’s also perfect for working with clients and employees in different time zones.

-- The Three-Day Week: I have employees who work three or four days a week because they’re not looking for full-time hours.
+- The Three-Day Week: Although the vast majority of our Acceleration Partners’ team members work full-time, we do have some employees who work three or four days a week because they’re not looking for full-time hours.
 They’re still a vital part of the team and schedule their meetings and coverage accordingly.
 Working specific days of the week allows employees to dictate the amount of time they’re able to devote to their jobs without sacrificing quality.

 - The Performance Plan: Some bosses really value face time, but the notion that time in the office equates to quality work just isn’t accurate.
 Under this flexible work plan, your employer wouldn’t dictate when or how you worked.
 Instead, you’d be measured, compensated, and promoted based on results and output.